 LG Chem’s new plastic OLED panels.
 Images via LG Chem The unique advantage of an OLED is in its form.
+While LEDs typically come in bulb form with requisite hardware — heat sinks, module frames, diffusers, etc. — OLEDs are made of layers of thin semiconductor materials, making them inherently sheet-like.
 GET YOUR VITAMIN D : CLERESTORY WINDOWS — PAMELA DAILEY.
 Francesco Venezia - Laboratorio prove materiali dello IUAV - Mestre.
 Il nuovo laboratorio centro materiali sorge a Mestre ed insiste su di un’area concessa dal Comune all’Università degli Studi e all’Istituto Universitario di Architettura di Venezia, per la realizzazione di un polo scientifico.

 A volte disobbedisce all’idea per sprigionare la propria intrinseca eleganza.
 Così la materia diventa architettura.
 AD Classics: Church of the Light / Tadao Ando.
 In the small town of Ibaraki, 25km outside of Osaka, Japan, stands one of Tadao Ando’s signature architectural works, the Church of the Light.